cheiily/hugo-site/content/_index.md

 Here you'll find my projects and a personal blog about whatever i find worth mentioning publicly (not a lot).
 Kinda a middle ground between twitter and linkedin.
 Go ahead and browse, feel free to reach out for any reason (silly reasons encouraged)!

+Note: this website is still under construction so things may break, be empty, etc.

 ## May your internet travels be 🥮🐉🀅 **fortuitous** 🀅🐉🥮!
 ---